 In almost all cases, a spinal anesthetic is administered.
 You will be numb from the waist down.
-Although you may prefer to be awake for the procedure we will sedate you to the degree that you will continue to breathe.
+Although you may prefer to be wide awake we will sedate you to the degree that you will continue to breathe.
 We will ensure that you are completely relaxed and that you will not remember anything about the operation.
 This is safer than a general anesthetic and your recovery is more rapid.
 General anesthetics are used in rare cases.

-Primary total hip replacement surgery requires approximately one hour of surgery time.
+Primary total hip replacement surgery requires approximately one hour of surgery time, while a revision total hip replacement requires between two to three hours of surgery time.
 While you are in the operating room, your family will wait in the surgical waiting area or at home.
 As soon as the surgery is completed, I will contact them in person or by telephone.
-Our surgery center has two phases to the recovery process and your family member will be allowed to join you in phase II.